 Return to Title IV Policy.
 Title IV funds include Federal Pell Grants, Stafford Loans and PLUS loans.
 Title IV funds are awarded under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When the student withdraws, they may no longer be eligible for the full amount of Title IV funds that the student was originally scheduled to receive.
-If the funds are not disbursed prior to the student's date of withdrawal, the student must sign a Post-Withdrawal Authorization form to receive any earned funds to their account.
-Direct Loan funds cannot be brought in without this signed authorization.
+If there are eligible Direct Loan funds that are not disbursed prior to the student's date of withdrawal, the student must sign a Post-Withdrawal Authorization form to receive any earned funds to their account.
+Per federal regulations, eligible post-withdrawal Pell funds may be disbursed directly to the student's account, however, Direct Loan funds cannot be brought in without this signed authorization.
 Up through the 60% point in each payment period, a pro rata schedule is used to determine the amount of Title IV funds the student has earned at the time of withdrawal.
 After the 60% point, a student has earned 100% of the Title IV funds they were scheduled to receive during the period.
 The withdrawal date is defined as the last day of attendance at a school-related activity.